https://samede.org/2023/03/14/i06h41pis9 Why is health literacy critical to patient outcomes?

 6. Find ways to overcome barriers of stigma that prevent individuals becoming health literate.
 For example, difficulty in asking doctors to explain language that is misunderstood or asking a pharmacist to read directions on a label8.

-7. Look at ways to promote health literacy in the classroom with curriculum-integrated health education9.
+7. Look at ways to promote health literacy in the classroom with curriculum-integrated health education9

 health-literacy-3